celerysally/portfolio/Part1FinalProject.md

 The conflict emerges as both frequent travelers and tourists are confronted with significant fare hikes that strain their travel budgets.
 As inflation continues to rise, Uber fares are following suit, creating a financial burden for many passengers.
 This presents an opportunity to explore the reasons behind the price increases, including surge pricing, airport fees, fluctuating fuel prices, and spikes in demand.
 The growing costs are forcing passengers to reconsider their transportation options, raising the question of whether Uber can remain a viable choice for airport travel.

 **Resolution**

 - Exploring multi-passenger options
   - Recently, Uber has released an airport shuttle between LGA and Midtown Manhattan.
 Although it is a temporary service with limited routes, this is an alternate service provided by Uber.
 - Examining any signs of regulation or changes that could impact Uber pricing
-  - As there could be new local, state, or national regulations that could influence ride-hailing pricing which could potentially include government-imposed fare caps, new taxes, or zoning laws affecting ride-sharing operations.
+  - There could be new local, state, or national regulations that influence ride-hailing pricing, which could include government-imposed fare caps, new taxes, or zoning laws affecting ride-sharing operations.
 Changes in insurance requirements, driver classification, or environmental standards could also influence the cost structure of Uber and similar services, making it important to stay informed about policy shifts that might increase or decrease pricing.
-- Seeking alternate and more afforable transportations
+- Seeking alternate and more affordable transportation
   - Express airport shuttles: These shuttles often have set schedules and are a more cost-effective choice compared to traditional ride-hailing.
 They may also provide a more reliable service since they are dedicated to airport transport.
   - Group ride-sharing companies: These services allow you to share a ride with others going to similar locations, significantly lowering the fare.
   - Arising new for-hire companies (Revel, etc.): Keep an eye on emerging transportation startups like Revel, which offers electric vehicles for hire.

-**Sketches🖼️**
+**Sketches 🖼️**

 The data presented in the sketches is hypothetical and not official.

 ![1.](https://celerysally.github.io/portfolio/2.5.jpeg)